The toughest part of eating healthy almost always comes down to the time it takes to cook something that both tastes good and is good for you.

 Emily and I were both really impressed with the entire experience — from ordering to the packaging to the meals themselves.
 We consider Factor to be one of our favorite pre-made meal delivery services.

 We actually spoke with a Factor representative about our awesome experience and they were kind enough to create an exclusive coupon for our readers.
-Use FoodBoxHQ40 at checkout for $40 off over 2 weeks of meals!
+Use this coupon link to save $120 on your first order.

 If you have any questions about Factor, let us know in the comments below and we’ll be happy to answer them!